open-telemetry/opentelemetry-specification/oteps/4333-recording-exceptions-on-logs.md

    It should be possible to optimize instrumentation and avoid collecting exception information (such as stack trace) when the corresponding exception log is not going to be recorded.

-2. OpenTelemetry API should be extended to provide convenience methods to
-   - record log-based event from exception instance
-   - attach exception information to any event or log

-3. Exception stacktraces can be recorded in structured form instead of their string representation.
+2. Exception stack traces can be recorded in structured form instead of their string representation.
 It may be easier to process and consume them in this form.